RyanJarv/marionette/README.md

 infrastructure provisioning however requires the instance to be shutdown through some other means, likely by the end user.
-When running in the active mode Marionett will shut down the node shortly after it is initially created with the RunInstances API, by default this is immediately however can be configured to wait up to 900 seconds after creation to work around issues that you may run into with various provisioning tools.
+When running in the active mode Marionett will shut down the node shortly after it is initially created with the RunInstances API, by default this is immediately however can be configured to wait up to 900 seconds after creation to work around issues that you may run into with provisioning tools.

 ## Config
 The config is located at `chalicelib/config.yaml` and should be edited before deploy.